codex-academy/codeX_Feb2015Intro/debug_tools.md

 Sometimes it will be easy to find a problem or bug, sometimes you will struggle... sometimes it will feel impossible.
 Relax!
 This is an integral part of programming...
 It will drive you semi-insane, but it is a skill you need to master.

 A bug in software development refers to a problem.
 If a program has a bug it means that it has an issue which stops it from working, or it doesn't work as we expect.
-Finding bugs in Javascript can sometimes be hard and a bit frustrating to say the least.
+Finding bugs in JavaScript can sometimes be hard and a bit frustrating to say the least.
 Luckily the Chrome web browser comes with some tools that go a long way to help us find the problems in our code.

 ###The Chrome developer tools include:
 * Developer Tools
-* Javascript Console
+* JavaScript Console

 To access them:

 * Click on the three lines to the right of the address bar in your browser now
 * Then click 'More tools'
-* Look for 'Developer Tools' and 'Javascript Console' in the options available.
+* Look for 'Developer Tools' and 'JavaScript Console' in the options available.
 * When you click either one of them a screen will appear at the bottom of the screen in Chrome.

 These will allow you to do various useful things such as:
 * Identify HTML Elements by clicking in the browser
 * See which CSS tags are affecting a specific element
 * Switch of the CSS styling at affects the selected element
-* Look at the Javascript source code used by your web page
+* Look at the JavaScript source code used by your web page
-* Add a breakpoint in Javascript source code
+* Add a breakpoint in JavaScript source code

 This is just to mention a few of the things you can do in Google Developer tools.
 Other browsers have similar capabilities, but sometimes you need to install a browser plugin.
 In Firefox you can install the excellent Firebug plugin to get developer support.